 In a conscious effort to highlight the fact that the balancing of different types of work has become the norm for how a great number of artists operate in contemporary society, McDiarmid freely engages and encourages conversations about artists’ days jobs.
 He currently balances his own work as an artist and curator with a job as a PA to Chartered Wealth Manager.

 With a local focus, his curatorial practice investigates issues of sustainability and precarity of artists’ practice in Scotland.
 He seeks to work with artists to produce projects that ultimately act as support structures for nurturing the development of emerging/early-career/financially vulnerable artists.

 Creative Scotland’s Visual Arts Sector Review in 2016* revealed that 42% of respondents (consisting of artists and art sector workers) worked in additional jobs outside of the visual arts to supplement their income.
 A third of these respondents work four days or more per week in their ‘other’ job.

 As a response to this, McDiarmid launched the Artists’ Other Jobs Survey in January 2018.
-Building upon the initial information received from this survey, he has embarked on the organization of a series of events across Scotland as a means to continue discussions surrounding artists’ low pay and needs for time and space, so that we may begin to collectively produce strategies and/or solutions to enable artists to spend more time on producing work and to sustain their practices more efficiently and effectively.
+Building upon the initial information received from this survey, he has embarked on the organisation of a series of events across Scotland as a means to continue discussions surrounding the precarity of artists’ practices, so that we may begin to collectively produce strategies and/or solutions to enable artists to spend more time on producing work and to sustain their practices more efficiently and effectively.